 How many days should I plan for Rome?

-Most first trips work well with 3–5 days.
-Three days covers the classics at a steady pace, while four or five days gives you room for slower mornings and extra neighborhoods.
+Most first trips work well with 3 to 5 days.
+Three days covers the classics at a steady pace, while four or five days gives you room for slower mornings, extra neighborhoods, food experiences, and weather flexibility.

 Which airport is easier for Rome: Fiumicino or Ciampino?